Category: UX advice / Evidence-based design methods

-With ad-hoc user or customer feedback you often learn the things that truly bother people, as they have taken the time to seek you out and complain or suggest something.
-They haven't just waited until asked.
-It is important to collect this as it is the kind of thing that can be easily forgotten or lost if there is no system.
+With this kind of user feedback you often learn the things that truly bother people, as they have taken the time to seek you out and complain or suggest something.
+They haven't just waited until asked in a survey, where they may have come up with something for the sake of it.

 When dealing with this kind of feedback there will always be a bias towards the negative.
 As humans the frustrations or the bad things that happen stand out more than the smooth easy experiences, and as online user experiences improve people get more accustomed to everything working really well first time.

 Generally, people don't like change.
 A common time for a raft of complaints is if you release a big redesign of a major feature or part of your website.
-If it's something lots of people use every day then don't be surprised to see a load of confused and sometimes angry feedback when you first launch.
+If it's something lots of people use every day then don't be surprised to see confused and sometimes angry feedback when you first launch.
 This is to be expected as they adjust.

 Be careful not to misunderstand the feedback.
-It can be hard to truly understand what someone means if they've just put a few sentences down.
-People can have all sorts of odd ways of phrasing online behaviour and may not know the correct technical terms.
+It can be hard to truly understand what someone means if they've written a few sentences.
+People can have all sorts of odd ways of phrasing online behaviour and probably won’t know the correct technical terms.